Classroom Preparation, Flexible Learning

 M.A. in Literacy, Reading Teacher (K-12) Endorsement

 As part of the Literacy Master of Arts, or as an endorsement-only option, you can attain the Reading Teacher (K-12) endorsement.
 When you complete the endorsement and/or M.A. credits, you fulfill the requirements for the institutional recommendation as a K-12 Reading Teacher.
-Both the Master of Arts degree and the endorsement-only programs will make you eligible to take the Reading Teacher added endorsement PLACE exam.
+Both the Master of Arts degree and the endorsement-only programs will make licensed teachers eligible to apply for the Reading Teacher added endorsement

 Take the next step!
 Explore courses, contact information and admission requirements.